mildanfalah/to-do-web-app/README.md

 This will start the development server.
 Open your browser and navigate to `http://localhost:5173` (or the port shown in your terminal) to view the application.

+## Viewing the Built Application

+The built version of the application is included in the `dist` directory.
+To view it:

+1. Install a local server (if you haven't already):
+   `npm install -g http-server`

+2. Navigate to the project root directory and run:
+   `npx http-server dist`

+3. Open your browser and go to `http://localhost:8080` (or the URL provided in the terminal).

+This will serve the production build of the application, allowing you to test it as it would appear when deployed.

 ## Using the Application

 1. **Registration and Login**: